-- Our 8:45 service (returning April 25, 2021!) now includes Holy Communion every Sunday (not just the first of the month).
+- Our 8:45 service now includes Holy Communion every Sunday (not just the first of the month).
 Nursery will be available for this service, but we won’t stream it.

 - Most people dress up a little for this service, but you can wear whatever you’d like.
-However, we still ask that everyone wear a mask for the duration of the service.
+However, we still encourage everyone wear a mask for the duration of the service.

 - You’ll hear traditional hymns led by various choir members or special guests.

 - The nursery is available for both services (no need to register your kids, either) but we love having kids in the service.
 Activity bags are available for kids in the Narthex.